 ‘When applying limewash to brick or lime-rendered surfaces, we do not recommend using a roller or attempting to spray the finish,’ says Ruth Mottershead, creative director at Little Greene.
 ‘For the highest quality appearance, keep final brush strokes all in the same direction and never go over paint that has already begun to dry.’
 Whether you’re painting inside or out, use a flat brush, stir the paint before you start and during application and apply in several thin coats.

 How to use limewash at home

 To help get you started, here are 10 ways to use limewash at home…

-1. Give power rooms a fresh new look
+1. Give powder rooms a fresh new look

-Limewash is perfect for sprucing up walls in the powder room and ensuite, as it’s inherently mould and mildew resistant.
-This means it can be used in humid conditions without the worry of mould developing over time.
+Limewash is perfect as a paint finish for bathrooms.
+Use it to spruce up walls in the powder room and en suite bathrooms – it’s inherently mold and mildew resistant.
+This means it can be used in humid conditions without the worry of mold developing over time.

 2. Add character to plastered walls

 For interior plastered walls, whether that plaster is old or fresh, you can enhance a heritage look and feel with limewash.
 Its matte finish is great for concealing surface blemishes and you can add character to modern properties too.

 3. Create a Mediterranean feel in a courtyard garden

 Outside, you can give a sun-trapped terrace or courtyard a chilled-out holiday vibe by painting brickwork in a vibrant limewash color.
 When exposed to the elements, it will develop its own unique patina that simply gets better with age.